aldegad/capacitor-geolocation/README.md

 This is a capacitor plugin, let you receive geolocation updates either forground and background. `Android` and `iOS` platforms are suppoerted.

+## Warning

+You can't use this now.
+It is under development.
 ## Install

 ```bash